Suhruth9/Spoken_to_Written/README.md

 # Features to-be implemented

 1. Convert first letter of Nouns to Upper Case.
 Use NLTK Parts of Speech tagging to recognise nouns.
-2. Write the text in Written format in to a new file.
+2. Write the text converted to Written format in to a new file.

 # Instructions to Use